agape-apps/go-htmx-light-starter/README.md

 The application will be available at http://localhost:8080

-## Main Project Structure
+## Project Structure

-- `cmd/server/main.go` - Main Go server
-- `templates/` - Templ templates
-- `frontend/src/` - Frontend JavaScript and CSS
-- `static/` - Compiled static assets
-- `.env`- Environment variables

-See also: docs/DirectoryStructure.md
+See: docs/DirectoryStructure.md

 ## Production Build & Deployment